Owenbrown18/webdev-template/docs/content-access.md

   variant: classic   # Options: classic, none
 ```

 Variant implementations live under `src/components/home/<section>/`.
-Each folder contains a dispatcher (e.g., `HeroSection.astro`) plus one component per variant (`HeroClassic.astro`, `HeroSplit.astro`, etc.).
-Register new variants in the dispatcher map so YAML can opt into them.
+Each folder contains a dispatcher (e.g., `HeroSection.astro`) plus one component per active variant (currently `HeroObd.astro` and `HeroFullscreen.astro`).
+Register new variants in the dispatcher map if more layouts are introduced in the future.

 ### Services Page (`content/services.yaml`)